burnol-math/irwin/README.md

   the coefficients at the heart of my research, cause higher overhead.
-My algorithm in `irwin_v5.sage` tests regularly if it is worthwile to go parallel for the recurrences computing the coefficients defined in my research, and these new protocols the decision to toggle on the parallel computations is never taken.
+My algorithm in `irwin_v5.sage` tests regularly if it is worthwile to go parallel for the recurrences computing the coefficients defined in my research, and for these new protocols the decision to toggle on the parallel computations is never taken.
 Hence we are back for that part to the same execution times as with the `irwin_v3.sage` more or less, and gains are obtained only for the later part which computes the "`beta(m+1)`'s".

-  If only there was a way after each call to a `@parallel`-decorated procedure to tell the OS to clean up stuffs so that we go back to similar state as on first execution!
+  If only there was a way after each call to a `@parallel`-decorated procedure to tell the OS to clean up its stuff so that we go back to similar state as on first execution!
 Probably there is a way but for this author it is quite a challenge to dig into these things.
 It can't be a widespread issue with `@parallel` and must be limited probably to recent macOSes and perhaps only